gt-scheduler/website/README.md

 ### Installing Dependencies

 To install the dependencies needed to run the project locally, you'll use Yarn.
-With the same terminal that you cloned the repository with, run:
+In the same terminal that you cloned the repository with, run:

 ```
 yarn install